 If your pan is in good shape, follow these instructions after each use.

 Wipe the pan clean with a paper towel, preferably while it’s still warm, which will make it easier to remove bits of food.
 Using a non-metal brush or non-abrasive scrubber, rinse the pan under hot water and give it a good scrub.
-Use a dollop of soap if needed and rinse well.
-NEVER allow a cast iron pan to soak.
+Alternatively, use a small handful of coarse salt and scrub with that.
+NEVER allow a cast iron pan to soak in soapy water!

 Dry the skillet thoroughly with a cloth or paper towel—drip drying is a no-no—then heat it on a medium-low burner to evaporate any remaining moisture.
 Rust will accumulate if water is allowed to sit on the pan’s surface.
 Add a half teaspoon of oil (I used canola) to the pan when it’s cooled but still warm.
 Using paper towels, spread the oil around so that the interior is coated.
 Continue to wipe down the pan with the oiled towels until the entire surface is smooth and there are no pools.
 Flaxseed oil, sunflower oil, soybean oil, and corn oil will also do the trick.